 How to fit Celotex insulation into masonry partial fill cavity walls

 Masonry partial-fill cavity walls are a popular type of external wall construction.
-In fact, they have been used for over a century.
+They have been used for over a century.
 So here is what you will need to do when it comes to installing Celotex insulation boards in masonry partial fill cavity walls.

-Tip: Make sure wall ties used are suitable for structural requirements and have a retaining clip to hold the insulation permanently in place – BBA-approved is recommended.
+Insulation Superstore Top Tip: Make sure wall ties used are suitable for structural requirements and have a retaining clip to hold the insulation permanently in place – we recommend BBA-approved ones.
 Although the manufacturer’s advice may vary, butterfly ties are not considered suitable for partial-fill cavity projects by Celotex.

 What you need: